dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-architecture.md

 Each workflow instance managed by the engine is represented as one or more spans.
 There is a single parent span representing the full workflow execution and child spans for the various tasks, including spans for activity task execution and durable timers.
 Workflow activity code also has access to the trace context, allowing distributed trace context to flow to external services that are invoked by the workflow.

-## Internal actors
+## Internal workflow actors

 There are two types of actors that are internally registered within the Dapr sidecar in support of the workflow engine:
 - `dapr.internal.wfengine.workflow`
 - `dapr.internal.wfengine.activity`

+The following diagram demonstrates how internal workflow actors operate in a Kubernetes scenario:

 <img src="/images/workflow-overview/workflow-execution.png" alt="Diagram demonstrating internally registered actors across a cluster" />

-Just like normal actors, internal actors are distributed across the cluster by the actor placement service.
+Just like user-defined actors, internal workflow actors are distributed across the cluster by the actor placement service.
 They also maintain their own state and make use of reminders.
 However, unlike actors that live in application code, these _internal_ actors are embedded into the Dapr sidecar.
 Application code is completely unaware that these actors exist.

 There are two types of actors registered by the Dapr sidecar for workflow: the _workflow_ actor and the _activity_ actor.
 The next sections will go into more details on each.